-In less than a week, we will acknowledge the 18th anniversary of the attacks on the United States on September 11, 2001.
-Aside from reading one of the books I’m recommending below, we have not intentionally talked with our daughters about the events of 9/11.
-But, now that they’re getting older and may be talking about that historic and tragic day at school, I wanted to search for some books that we could read with them to help them understand, in an age-appropriate way, what happened to our country that day.
-Below, I’ve got three titles I feel are excellent books about 9/11 to read with preschoolers and early elementary students.
+In less than a week, we will acknowledge the anniversary of the attacks on the United States on September 11, 2001.
+Last year was the first year that we intentionally talked with our daughters about the events of 9/11, guided mostly through three of the picture books listed below.
+Knowing how sensitive and scary this subject can be for kids, I searched long and hard for books that we could read with them to help them begin to understand, in an age-appropriate way, what happened to our country that day.
+Below, I’ve got four titles (I added one this year, thanks to our amazing school librarian) that I feel are excellent books about 9/11 to read with preschoolers and early elementary students.
 I’ve also got a few titles that I couldn’t easily get my hands on, so please check those out too, and comment below if you’ve read them and would recommend them (or not!).

 The Man Who Walked Between the Towers by Mordicai Gerstein — I bought this book during one of my very first Mock Caldecott units more than 10 years ago, because it’s an excellent example of perspective in illustration.
 I kept it because my students, and now my children, love the story.
 It’s much more about a tightroper who actually tight-roped between the towers of the World Trade Center than it is about 9/11, but Gerstein does include a short tribute to the Towers that no longer exist in our world, except in our memories.
 This tribute has opened doors for our older daughter to ask questions about the Towers and why they’re no longer there.
 Though we read this year-round with our children, not just to start dialogue about 9/11, I love this as a conversation-starter this time of year.
 Recommended for ages 5-8, but can definitely be used younger and older.